RCA Mark II Sound Synthesizer

 A number of important pieces in the electronic music repertoire were composed and realized on the RCA.
 Babbitt's Vision and Prayer and Philomel both feature the RCA, as does Charles Wuorinen's 1970 Pulitzer Prize for Music-winning piece Time's Encomium.
 Over time it fell into disrepair, and it remains only partly functional.
-The last composer to get any sound out of the synthesizer was R. Luke DuBois, who used it for a thirty-second piece on the Freight Elevator Quartet's Jungle Album in 1997.
+The last composer to get any sound out of the synthesizer was R. Luke DuBois, who used it for a fifty-one second piece on the Freight Elevator Quartet's Jungle Album in 1997.

 Although part of the history of electronic music, the RCA was seldom used.
 Made to United States Air Force construction specifications (and even sporting a USAF oscilloscope), its active electronics were constructed entirely with vacuum tubes, rendering the machine obsolete by its tenth birthday, having been surpassed by more reliable and affordable solid state modular synthesizers such as the Buchla and Moog modular synthesizer systems.
 It was prohibitively expensive to replicate, and an RCA Mark III, though conceived by Belar and Olsen, was never constructed.
 Nor was RCA to remain in the synthesizer business, prompting Columbia to purchase enough spare parts to build two duplicate synthesizers.

 Much of the historical interest of the RCA, besides its association with the Electronic Music Center, comes from a number of amusing and possibly apocryphal stories told regarding the synthesizer.
 One common story is that Ussachevsky and Otto Luening effectively conned RCA into building the machine, claiming that a synthesizer built to their specifications would "replace the symphony orchestra," prompting RCA executives to gamble the cost of the synthesizer in the hopes of being able to eliminate their unionized radio orchestra.

 In 1959, the Columbia-Princeton Electronic Music Center acquired the machine from RCA.
 At Columbia-Princeton, Milton Babbitt used it extensively.
 His tape and tape and instrument pieces were realized using the RCA Mark II, including his masterpiece Philomel, for synthesized sound and soprano.

 The RCA remains housed at the Columbia Computer Music Center facility on 125th Street in New York City, where it is bolted to the floor in the office of Professor Brad Garton.